Step 8: Making Adjustments

 Inlet with Sailboat, Maine (ca. 1913-1915), Maurice Prendergast.
 Source: Artvee.

-Leading with Steady Action in 2025
+Leading with Steady Action

 Are you feeling adrift?